sonofagl1tch/Work_Portfolio/README.md

 ## bio
-Ryan is Sqrrl's primary security technologist and expert.
+Ryan is Postman's Security Tech lead and CoAuthor of AWS Detective.
 He has previously held a variety of roles including threat research, incident response consulting, and every level of security operations.
-With over a decade in the infosec field, Ryan has been on the product and operations side of companies such as Carbon Black, Crossbeam Systems, SecureWorks and Fidelity Investments.
+With over a decade in the infosec field, Ryan has been on the product and operations side of companies such as Amazon AWS, Sqrrl, Carbon Black, Crossbeam Systems, SecureWorks and Fidelity Investments.
 Ryan has been an active speaker and writer on threat hunting and endpoint security.
 - https://www.linkedin.com/in/ryannolette
 - https://github.com/sonofagl1tch